How do I get ready for my trip?

 Yes.
 This will give you quick access to your rain gear, camera, hat, sun glasses, sun screen etc. These items should be water-proofed in a small dry bag or hard case.

 What tent do you provide?

-We provide the 4-season Trango 3.1 produced Mountain Hardware.
+We provide the 4-season Trango 3.1 produced by Mountain Hardware.
 This tent has long been the choice of Northern River outfitters with the ability to the most challenging weather conditions.
-Designed as a 3- person tent we ask just two people to share it.
-A single supplement is available for $50.
+Designed as a 3- person tent it is roomy and comfortable.
 Our tent can be viewed on the following webpage.http://www.mountainhardwear.com/Trango3.1/OU9496,default,pd.html We provide an additional dry bag with each tent.
 Approximate weight is 10 lbs.

 What type of sleeping bag and pad do you provide if I choose to rent?

 We provide a mummy style synthetic filled 3 season (0 degrees C) Sierra Designs Wild Bill.
 A cotton sleeping bag liner is provided.
 Liner and bag are machine washed between rentals.
 Our sleeping bags can be viewed on the following webpage. http://www.sierradesigns.com/c-29-3-season.aspx The pad is a full length 6 ft. three-quarter inch Thermarest sleeping pad.